lwg1103/RunnersWeather/README.md

 ****

 # Changelog
+## 1.0.1
+Fixed average condition calculation when some values are null
 ## 1.0.0
 Application shows data from Airly and OpenWeather and print information if the weather is good for running.